curvednebula/curvednebula.com/src/cropvideo/README.md

 6. Select a frame rate and quality level, then choose **Save Video**.

 The editor previews only the selected time range with the same crop.
 Exported dimensions are kept even for broad WebM codec compatibility.

+MP4, MOV, WebM, and MKV exports use a sequential decode pipeline instead of seeking separately for every output frame.
+This is substantially faster for many inter-frame video codecs and keeps memory use bounded.

 ### AVI support